Amiga 3000: Overview

 Its predecessors, the Amiga 500, 1000 and 2000, share the same fundamental system architecture and consequently perform without much variation in processing speed despite considerable variation in purchase price.
 The A3000 however, was entirely reworked and rethought as a high-end workstation.
 The new Motorola 32-bit 68030 CPU, 68882 math co-processor, and 32-bit system memory increase the integer processing speed by a factor of 5 to 18, and the floating-point processing speed by a factor of 7 to 200 times.
 The new 32-bit Zorro III expansion slots provide for faster and more powerful expansion capabilities.

 In common with earlier Amigas the 3000 runs a 32-bit operating system called AmigaOS.
 Version 2.0 is generally considered to have a more ergonomic and attractive interface than previous versions, which were designed with television sets as a lowest common denominator display.
 Access for application developers was simplified.

 The A3000UX is an A3000 variant bundled with the UNIX System V operating system.
 Commodore had a licensing agreement with AT&T to include a port of Unix System V (release 4).
 Commodore also sold a tower variant called the A3000T.

-An enhanced version, the Amiga 3000+, with the AGA chipset and an AT&T DSP3210 signal processing chip was produced to prototype stage in 1991.
+Two enhanced version - the Amiga 3000+ and the AA3000 - with the AGA chipset and an AT&T DSP3210 signal processing chip were produced to prototype stage in 1991.

-Instead of the Amiga 3000+, Commodore replaced the A3000 six months behind schedule, in the fall of 1992, with the A4000.
+Instead of the Amiga 3000+ and AA3000, Commodore replaced the A3000 six months behind schedule, in the fall of 1992, with the A4000.

 The machine is reported to have sold 14,380 units in Germany (including Amiga 3000T sales).